Jakobbradford/Loan-Default-Prediction/README.md

 **Conclusion**

-We expected better results from the Logit regression due to its powerful capability to solve binary classification problems.
+Better results were expected from the Logit regression due to its powerful capability to solve binary classification problems.
 Perhaps we could have done a better job tuning the prameters of the model or selecting different features.
 Despite the overall accuracy score, we were surprised by the precision and recall statistics.
 ```
                      Predicted Group 0  	  Predicted Group 1
 Actual group 0              4484                	185